 - Leaves everything organized and ready to go come spring.

-- Gives you a head start in the spring and able to get into the garden earlier.
+- Gives you a head start in the spring and allows you to get into the garden earlier.

 Clear Equipment, Tools & Supplies

-The first thing to do when putting the garden to bed for winter is to walk through, pick up and put away all equipment, tools and other supplies.
+When putting the garden to bed for winter, the first thing to do is to walk through, pick up and put away all equipment, tools and other supplies.

 This includes sprinkler systems, hoses, tools, tarps or plastic row coverings, or any other materials used in the garden that won’t compost.